lemoniris/is-this-the-same-posting-as-before--i-dont-have-linkedin-though/README.md

 is this real will this actually work out

 i wonder when interviews are going to be for this, september prolly i guess

+it says "No longer accepting applications" after only a month so i guess this position is not going anywhere!!??